 "Project design" — from ideation to implementation — is at the heart of everything Pilot Projects does.
 In addition to commissioned client work, we invent integrative projects that turn pressing systems challenges into development opportunities.

-This iconic NYC street needed infrastructure upgrades and a new vision for pedestrian and bicycle use.
-Partnering with the Lower East Side Business Improvement District, we brought local merchants, property owners, and residents, together to create a plan for bicycle parking, pedestrian micro-plazas, new trees, plantings and better signage.
+This iconic street needed infrastructure upgrades and a new vision.
+Partnering with the Lower East Side Business Improvement District, we brought local merchants, property owners, and residents, together to create a plan for bicycle parking, pedestrian plazas and tree plantings.

 Design conception: 2013

 Process: Community Planning Workshop, Feb.
 19, 2014, Construction, spring 2014